geoffreylitt/homepage/source/articles/2021-03-05-bring-your-own-client.html.md

 * **Code distribution**: Traditionally code distribution happens through centralized means, but could code be distributed in a decentralized way alongside documents?
 If we're collaborating together in a doc, can I directly share a little editor widget/tool that I'm using, without needing to send you a Github link?
 This might be overcomplicating things / orthogonal to the general idea here...
 (This idea inspired by [Webstrates](https://webstrates.net/), linked below)
 * **Innovation**: Unfortunately stable open formats can limit product innovation—eg, email clients are tied down by adherence to the email standard.
 Can we mitigate that effect?
 I think web browsers have struck a good balance between progress and openness, despite frustrations in both directions.

+## Addendum: FAQ

+*This post unexpectedly got popular on HN.
+As I drink my morning coffee, I'll briefly respond to a few themes from the comments here.*

+**Q: Don't standards make it harder to innovate?**

+A: Yes, that's a major challenge.
+For example, email and IRC have lagged behind Slack and Reddit, because it's hard to change standards.
+We discussed this problem a bit in the [Cambria paper, re: Mastodon](https://www.inkandswitch.com/cambria.html#mastodon-protocol-evolution).

+I think the key is to aim for more flexible and extensible standards: a useful 80% compatibility, rather than a perfect 100%.

+Of course, once you abandon an exact standard, it's easy to rack up tons of complexity.
+(I think the Semantic Web struggled with this problem trying to provide schema flexibility.)
+So we also need better tools to make partial compatibility easy to reason about, for both developers and users.

+**Q: Hmm.
+80% compatibility sounds like kind of a buggy mess?
+Word and OpenOffice don't interop very well.**

+A: I think with the right foundational tech for helping devs build maximally compatible formats, we can avoid the worst problems of incorrect format conversions.
+In the Cambria paper we sketched [a few examples](https://www.inkandswitch.com/cambria.html#lenses-in-action) of partial compatibility, where Cambria guaranteed type safety and helped us easily avoid bugs.

+That does leave a substantial design problem, though: even if everything works correctly, what do you show the _user_ when two pieces of software aren't fully compatible?
+How do you tell a user that their actions might show up differently for collaborators using different apps?
+I'm thinking a lot about these questions...

+**Q: Cloud business models are so entrenched.
+Can this actually happen without government intervention?**

+A:  It's true that business incentives are a major challenge.
+Maybe some form of government intervention could help, but ultimately it'll be fighting a headwind unless users and devs are excited for the change.

+I think the most sustainable way to make progress is to make BYOC the most convenient option, for the typical user and the typical developer.
+On the desktop, it's convenient for a developer to work with the user's existing filesystem.
+On the web today, there's no user-controlled filesystem, so it's usually easiest to just put the data in a database, and add a ticket to the backlog for someday building a public-facing API.
+How would that change if we had a convenient user-controlled place to put data?

+See the [local-first software](https://www.inkandswitch.com/local-first.html) article by Ink & Switch for some ideas on how new data architectures can make the right thing the easy thing, for both users and devs.

 ## Prior Art

 * [Webstrates](https://webstrates.net/) has some great demos of this philosophy.
 It uses a centralized server for the live sync.
 * Webstrates descends from Michel Beaudouin-Lafon's work on [instrumental interfaces](https://youtu.be/ntaudUum06E?t=727)—"polymorphic" tools that can operate in different applications.
 For example, a color picker that I can use in any app.
 * The SOLID decentralized web project has some closely related ideas: ["apps become views"](https://ruben.verborgh.org/blog/2017/12/20/paradigm-shifts-for-the-decentralized-web/#apps-become-views), creating a competitive marketplace of clients decoupled from data silos.
 In turn it's heavily inspired by ideas from the Semantic Web.
 * [Google Wave](https://mashable.com/2009/05/28/google-wave-guide/) had some related ideas...
 A platform for realtime collaboration, with a rich open [extension API](https://youtu.be/v_UyVmITiYQ?t=4207) intended for people to build various collaboration clients on top of.
 Seems like the common wisdom on why it failed is that it was [too complicated](https://gizmodo.com/what-in-the-hell-was-google-wave-trying-to-be-anyway-1835038967) and tried to do too much.
+* [Braid](https://braid.news/) is exploring ways to extend HTTP to support collaborative editing across diverse clients.

 ## Related Posts